pacyfist/pacyfist.github.io/_tabs/about.md

 order: 4
 ---

-Hi, my name is...

-## Filip Franik

-...and I'm a senior full-stack software developer.
+Hey there, I'm Filip Franik, a seasoned full-stack software developer ready to take on any coding challenge!

-It's hard to state how many skills are required to be an actual senior full-stack developer.
-You have to be productive in every aspect of creating a website.
-This includes not only knowing how to code back-end and front-end, but also designing parts of user experience and designing user interfaces, you also have to know a lot about database administration, and getting into development and operations.
-I'm not even mentioning the soft skills that are required while talking to customers.
+Being a senior full-stack developer requires a diverse set of skills.
+It's not just about coding the back-end and front-end; it's about mastering the art of user experience and interface design, delving into database administration, and even delving into the intricacies of development and operations.
+And let's not forget the essential soft skills needed to effectively communicate with clients.

-All of those areas of expertise are improved daily by hundreds of professionals all over the world.
-This pretty much forces senior developers learn something new every day.
-What is more my learning has to be focused and on point.
-That's why I made this website.
-To keep everything I learned in one place and available to the public, because I think that story of my professional life can help others to get into coding a little deeper, and save someone else some time.

-Let's get to work!
+In this rapidly evolving field, staying on top of all these areas is a constant learning process.
+As senior developers, we strive to absorb new knowledge every single day.
+That's why I created this website—to consolidate my learnings and make them accessible to others.
+I believe that sharing my professional journey can help fellow coders dive deeper into the world of development and save precious time.

+So, without further ado, let's dive in and get to work!
+Together, we'll conquer new horizons in the coding universe!